Produce, Eggs, Poultry & Pork HOW TO BUY

-In order to give members maximum choice & flexibility, this year’s CSA will feature eighteen (18) weeks of customized market-style shares from mid-June through mid-October.
+In order to give members maximum choice & flexibility, this year’s CSA will feature eighteen (18) to twenty (20) weeks of customized market-style shares from June through October.

 In this new model, members pre-buy a dollar amount of produce that does not depend on a rigid weekly schedule.
 No need to reschedule around vacations or busy weeks when you don’t plan to cook as much.
 Come pick up your veggies the weeks which work best for your family.